 22. Addiction and criminal responsibility: the law’s rejection of the disease model

 Stephen J. Morse

-Nick Heather, Sally Satel, Matt Field and Antony Moss
+Nick Heather, Sally Satel, Matt Field, and Antony C. Moss

 Serge H. Ahmed